Cirkit Designer Logo

 2. Connect the LED:

-• Connect the anode (longer pin) to the positive voltage supply through the resistor.
+• Connect the anode (+) to the positive terminal of the power supply through the resistor.

-• Connect the cathode (shorter pin) to ground (GND).
+• Connect the cathode (-) to the ground.

 Important Considerations and Best Practices

 • Polarity Matters: LEDs are polarized components.
-Reversing the polarity may damage the LED.
+Reversing the polarity may prevent the LED from lighting up or cause damage.

 • Avoid Overcurrent: Exceeding the maximum current rating can permanently damage the LED.
 Always use a current-limiting resistor.